 Special Report: How the Weather is Changing Agriculture

-USDA estimates that about 85% of today’s farmers have crop insurance, compared to just 25% in 1988.
-According to the ag agency, in 2009, the most recent data available, 90% of planted corn acres had some level of crop insurance, with 87.5% for soybeans and 96% for wheat.
+In his analysis, McCarthy asserts that crop insurance is a far more popular risk management tool than it was in 2002 or 1988.
+He says, Secretary of Agriculture, Tom Vilsack, estimates that roughly 85% of today’s farmers have crop insurance, compared to just 25% in 1988.
+The USDA Farm Program Atlas data shows that during 2009, the most recent data available, 90% of planted corn acres had some level of crop insurance, with 87.5% for soybeans and 96% for wheat.